Suspects in Edina hospital parking ramp shooting that injured doctor charged with multiple felonies

 Police were familiar with Peterson because she was a passenger in a vehicle driven by Rush that fled officers on Sept.
 20. Police identified Rush as the driver using descriptions provided by the doctor, who noted the shooter had a dark tattoo on his neck.

 Rush has previous convictions for credit card fraud, drug possession and other theft-related offenses.
-In 2014, he was convicted of a similar aggravated robbery offense in which he pointed a gun a victim in a parking ramp and demanded the victim get in the car before stealing her purse, court records show.
+In 2014, he was convicted of a similar aggravated robbery offense, court records show.

 Peterson has previous convictions for drug possession, soliciting prostitution, theft and several traffic offenses.